Human rights in the Islamic State: Slave trade

 However, some slaves were sold for as little as a pack of cigarettes.

 Sex slaves were sold to Saudi Arabia, other Persian Gulf countries and Turkey.

 Allegations of organ trafficking

-The group released a fatwa in which it permitted the removal of organs from non-Muslim captives.
+According to the U.S. government a document obtained by U.S. special forces in a raid in eastern Syria, said that the group's scholars ruled that it was permissible to remove organs from non-Muslim captives, to save the life of a Muslim.
 The document says that "The apostate's life and organs don't have to be respected and may be taken with impunity."
-The document seems to define apostate as non-Muslim though Shia Muslim captives may also be endangered by the fatwa due to IS's extreme interpretation of Islam.
+The document seems to define apostate as non-Muslim.
+Shia Muslim captives may also be endangered by the fatwa, because ISIS do not consider them Muslims.
 The document also claims IS authorizes the removal of organs from captives even when it may kill them.

 Iraq has accused the group of harvesting human organs for profit.